River Lugg: History

 Thomas Chinn, a millwright from Tewkesbury, was employed to build locks around 1748, after money was raised by subscriptions in Leominster.
 He was later indicted for building locks against four bridges, but this charge may have been malicious.
 When the case was heard, he was only fined sixpence for each bridge and was not required to remove the locks.
 There are known to have been locks at twelve sites between Leominster and the Wye, at Volca Meadow, Ford Bridge, Hampton Court, Bodenham Mill, Kings Mill, Moreton Bridge, Wergins Bridge, Sherwick Mill, Lugg Bridge, Tidnor, Mordiford and the confluence.
 Some of these may have been half locks or flash locks, but some were definitely pound locks with two sets of gates, and of the three locks still in existence in 1906, both Tidnor and Mordiford were pound locks, but no clear evidence for a second set of gates at Lugg Bridge has been found.
 Barges on the river were hauled by teams of men.
-A fourth Act of Parliament was obtained in 1809, to allow horse towing paths to be constructed on the Wye and the Lugg, but there is no evidence that such a path was ever started on the Lugg.
+A fourth act of Parliament was obtained, the Wye and Lugg Navigation and Horse Towing-path Act 1809 (49 Geo.
+3. c. lxxviii), to allow horse towing paths to be constructed on the Wye and the Lugg, but there is no evidence that such a path was ever started on the Lugg.

 The arrival of railways in the area in the 1850s led to the winding up of the Wye and Lugg Towing Path Company, and use of both the Lugg and the Wye for navigation ceased soon afterwards.
 Some traffic may have used the lower 5 mi of the Lugg up to Lugg Bridge until about 1860.

-As a result of the 1695 Act, the Lugg was a free navigation, but in 1995 the National Rivers Authority sought to apply bylaws to both the Wye and the Lugg.
+As a result of the Rivers Wye and Lugg Navigation Act 1695, the Lugg was a free navigation, but in 1995 the National Rivers Authority sought to apply bylaws to both the Wye and the Lugg.
 Their case was taken to the High Court, and was continued by the Environment Agency, which superseded the National Rivers Authority later that year.
-This action eventually led to the granting of the Wye Navigation Order in 2002, which reaffirmed the right of navigation on both rivers, appointed the Environment Agency as the navigation authority for the rivers, but prohibited the construction of weirs and locks.
+This action eventually led to the granting of the Wye Navigation Order 2002 (SI 2002/1998), which reaffirmed the right of navigation on both rivers, appointed the Environment Agency as the navigation authority for the rivers, but prohibited the construction of weirs and locks.
 Most use of the river is now by canoes and kayaks, although it is still sometimes used by small boats but can be very dangerous when in flood.
 In February 2020, it was one of several rivers with severe flood warnings following the impact of Storm Dennis.